openalto/ietf-hackathon/docs/hackathon_comprehensive_story.md

 # Hackathon comprehensive story

 ATLAS [[2]](#2) experiment is one of the four major scientific experiments at the Large Hadron Collider (LHC) [[3]](#3) at CERN [[4]](#4).
-Atlas generates more than one petabyte of data every day [[5]](#5), and has  unprecedented heterogenous computing and storage needs, because in addition to massive volume, **data generation, storage, access, and processing locations are divergent.**
+Atlas generates more than one petabyte of data every day [[5]](#5) and has  unprecedented heterogeneous computing and storage needs, because, in addition to massive volume, **data generation, storage, access, and processing locations are divergent.**

-Rucio is built on top of Atlas storage systems to **scalably and efficiently manage the replication and archiving of the created data and administer accesses to the data**. "**One of the guiding principles of Rucio is data flow autonomy and automation**": As a result, Rucio provides a unified interface for accessing and controlling the underlying diversified networking and storage services (such as XRootD and S3).
-Scientists and admins then manage data replication and access with Rucio integrated modules, **without dealing with underlying complexitites**.
+Rucio is built on top of Atlas storage systems to **scalably and efficiently manage the replication and archiving of the created data and administer access to the data**. "**One of the guiding principles of Rucio is data flow autonomy and automation**": As a result, Rucio provides a unified interface for accessing and controlling the underlying diversified networking and storage services (such as XRootD and S3).
+Scientists and admins then manage data replication and access with Rucio integrated modules, **without dealing with underlying complexities**.

 To optimize metrics (cost, speed, etc.) **Rucio collects various information about the network and storage devices** that guide _data 1st) identifier transfers between sites (RSEs) and 2nd) source selections before downloads_ [[8]](#8).
-Most important collected measures are distances between RSEs (Rucio Storage Elements), **according to the aggregated download throughput between RSEs or geographical location databases** [[1]](#1).
-However, such metrics are (static and non-informative) as they might get stale and do not reflect cost parameters that Alto offers.
+The most important collected measures are distances between RSEs (Rucio Storage Elements), **according to the aggregated download throughput between RSEs or geographical location databases** [[1]](#1).
+However, such metrics are (static and non-informative) as they might get stale and do not reflect the cost parameters that Alto offers.

-ALTO (Application-Layer Traffic Optimization) framework collects network information and exposes it to applications to steer traffi: **So we believe that ALTO integration in the Rucio environment, can improve transfer metrics.** ALTO is currently used in multiple large-scale systems such as ...
+ALTO (Application-Layer Traffic Optimization) framework collects network information and exposes it to applications to steer traffic: **So we believe that ALTO integration in the Rucio environment, can improve transfer metrics.** ALTO is currently used in multiple large-scale systems such as ...

 At IETF 113 Hackathon event, ALTO is used to provide Rucio's replication sorting and transfer scheduling parts with more accurate and up-t-date information about the network state (distances and available bandwidth).
-[Evaluation results](#Evaluations) showed that Alto-based replica sorting decreases replica transfer times by up to 66% (depending on the network structure and the bottlenecks).
+[Evaluation Results](#Evaluations) showed that Alto-based replica sorting decreases replica transfer times by up to 66% (depending on the network structure and the bottlenecks).

-In this document, we first describe the components of the devised system and then present the experiments setup and evaluation results.
+In this document, we first describe the components of the devised system and then present the experiment setup and evaluation results.

 ## Infrastructure and the Transfer services
 Rucio manages large volume data transfers of the ATLAS experiment.
 ATLAS infrastructure comprises a wide variety of storage and network systems.
 In this section, we briefly introduce these systems.
 Then provide a detailed description of our development environment networking and storage components.